pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

     app = Flask(__name__)
     app.config["DEBUG"] = True

-All that is just copied from the last program.
+All that is just copied from the previous website.

     inputs = []